brianjmalone/ripit-pattern-search-simplified/README.md

 ## Origin Story

-This started with a simple bash script called `look` for searching flat MATLAB codebases:
+This project started with a simple bash script called `look` for shallow searches of codebases:

 ```bash
 #!/bin/bash